 Samer Abou-Houssein: Unfortunately, there are still many challenges in terms of quality and safety.
 Substandard material continues to circulate in the market and adulteration remains a factor, as well as issues with origin and traceability.
 We routinely conduct analyses on materials and products obtained from the market, and unfortunately, we see too many occasions of adulterated chondroitin sulphate (CS) being used by various supplement manufacturers.

-It is not uncommon for us to find products that have a much lower CS concentration, or are from a different species, than declared.
+It is not uncommon for us to find products that have a much lower CS concentration - or are from a different species - than declared.
 Of course, we do not believe that this is necessarily due to malicious motives, but rather, perhaps, due to a lack of proper quality control on the receiver's end.

-Various scandals in the pharma and food supplements industries have definitely made manufacturers more aware of the potential long-term damage to business and reputation, making them, understandably, less inclined to take any risks that might result in the loss of consumer confidence.
+Various scandals in the pharma and food supplement industries have definitely made manufacturers more aware of the potential long-term damage to business and reputation, making them, understandably, less inclined to take any risks that might result in the loss of consumer confidence.

 We manufacture according to a very comprehensive quality management system and consider traceability a vital component of our supply chain process.
 We spend considerable time and effort communicating to the market that quality cannot be ensured by product analysis alone - GMPs and the use of appropriate biological raw material are just as crucial.